RandyGaul/cute_framework/README.md

 # Building from Source

+It's highly recommended to download a prebuilt version of CF, but if you for some reason want to build from source yourself, then read on...

 Install [cmake](https://cmake.org/).
 Perform the usual cmake dance (make folder, -G to generate the build files, and the finally trigger the build), for example on Windows with Visual Studio 2019.